neo4j-partners/msk-framework-terraform/README.md

 ssh -A -o StrictHostKeyChecking=no ec2-user@10.0.11.22
 ```

+## Running the create-topic.sh script

+The ```create-topic.sh``` script is resides in the ec2-users home directory, in a subdirectory called kafka.
+The script is pre-populated with the correct broker endpoints.
+When executed, it will create a topic on the MSK (Kafka) cluster called ```my-topic```.

 ## AWS Resources
-Users are reminded that the deployment of cloud resources will incur costs.
+ - Users are reminded that the deployment of cloud resources will incur costs.
+ - The installation process will take upwards of 20 minutes.

 > If you tear down the environment and start again, you may need to delete and re-add your ssh-key into the ssh-agent.
 The command ```ssh-add -D``` can be used to delete all entries from ssh-agent.